On nonexistence of semi-orthogonal decompositions in algebraic geometry: Introduction

+We study some natural examples of minimal surfaces of general type. \begin{thm} (= Theorem \ref{surfacegeneraltype}) Let $X$ be a minimal surface of general type such that $P_{g}(X)=q(X)=1$, $K^{2}=2$ or $K^{2}=3$, then $D(X)$ has no nontrivial semi-orthogonal decompositions. \end{thm}

-\begin{thm}(= Theorem \ref{symmetriccurve}) Let $X= S^{i}C$, the $i$-th symmetric product of a smooth projective curve $C$.
+Using the algebraically moving techniques, we also prove the following theorems. \begin{thm}(= Theorem \ref{symmetriccurve}) Let $X= S^{i}C$, the $i$-th symmetric product of a smooth projective curve $C$.
 Then $D(S^{i}C)$ has no nontrivial semi-orthogonal decompositions when $g(C)\geq 2$, and $i\leq g(C)-1$. \end{thm}

 \begin{rem}\ \begin{enumerate} \item Some partial results of this theorem are obtained by several people, see \cite[Corollary D]{bastianelli2020indecomposability} and \cite{biswas2020semiorthogonal}, but no complete answers.
-Note that $S^{i}C$ in this theorem satisfies the assumption in Conjecture \ref{minimalconj}, see \cite{biswas2020semiorthogonal}. \item Note that $D(S^{i}C)$ considered in this theorem are conjecturally the building blocks of the derived category of moduli spaces of rank two bundles with fixed determinant on $C$, see for example \cite{belmans2020graph} and \cite[Conjecture 1.1]{biswas2020semiorthogonal}.
+Note that $S^{i}C$ in this theorem satisfies the assumption in Conjecture \ref{minimalconj}, see \cite{biswas2020semiorthogonal}. \item Note that $D(S^{i}C)$ considered in this theorem are conjecturally the building blocks of the derived category of moduli spaces of rank two bundles with fixed determinant on $C$ (this was conjectured by Narasimhan and independently in \cite{belmans2020graph}).
 The theorem tells us that these blocks are actually indecomposable. \item If $i\geq g$, the proof does not work.
 The essential reason is that $g-1-i<0$.
-We actually prove that $\cap_{L\in Pic^{0}S^{i}C}\mathsf{Bs}\vert \omega_{S^{i}C}\otimes L\vert$ is empty, this would imply that $D(S^{i}C)$ has no nontrivial semi-orthogonal decompositions by general theory in the paper.
-For details, see the proof of Theorem \ref{symmetriccurve}. \item There is a semi-orthogonal decomposition for $S^{i}C$ if $i=g,g+1,...,2g-2$ \cite[Corollary 5.12]{toda2019semiorthogonal}.
+We actually prove that $\mathsf{PBs}\vert \omega_{S^{i}C}\vert=\varnothing$, this would imply that $D(S^{i}C)$ has no nontrivial semi-orthogonal decompositions by general theory in the paper.
+For details, see the proof of Theorem \ref{symmetriccurve}. \item There is a semi-orthogonal decomposition for $S^{i}C$ if $i=g,g+1,...,2g-2$, see \cite[Corollary 5.12]{toda2019semiorthogonal}, or independently \cite[Theorem D]{belmans2019derived}, and \cite[corollary 3.8]{jiang2019derived}.

 There are $i-g+1$ pieces of $J(C)$.
 As for $i\geq 2g-1$, $S^{i}C$ is a projective bundle of $J(C)$.
 We complete the picture of indecomposability of bounded derived categories of symmetric product of curves. \end{enumerate} \end{rem}